Renovamen/Image-Captioning/README.md

 - Python 3.6.5
 - Pytorch 1.4.0 (along with torchvision)
+- java 1.8.0 (only for computing METEOR)

 &nbsp;

 ## Dataset

-For dataset, I use [Flicker8k](https://academictorrents.com/details/9dea07ba660a722ae1008c4c8afdd303b6f6e53b) and [Karpathy's split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-It is also okey to use Flickr30k or MSCOCO (their splits and captions are also contained in Karpathy's split).
-If you want to use other datasets, you may should create a JSON file which looks like Karpathy's JSON.
+For dataset, I use [Flicker30k](http://shannon.cs.illinois.edu/DenotationGraph/data/index.html) and [Karpathy's split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
+It is also okey to use [Flickr8k]((https://academictorrents.com/details/9dea07ba660a722ae1008c4c8afdd303b6f6e53b) ) or [MSCOCO 2014](http://cocodataset.org/#download) (their splits and captions are also contained in Karpathy's split).
+If you want to use other datasets, you may have to create a JSON file which looks like Karpathy's JSON.

 &nbsp;